Case Studies/The JESUS Film Project

 • Brightcove video player integration for reliable, high-quality playback across devices

-• Design approach that matched the anime aesthetic while maintaining ministry credibility
+• Design that matched the anime aesthetic while maintaining organizational credibility

 The Results